 - No bundle discounts

-This month, the cheapest NBN 25 plan in our database comes from Flip.
-The Flip Unlimited Premium NBN 25 plan normally costs $57.90 per month, but is reduced to a $39 monthly fee for the first six months.
-That deal’s available to new customers as part of an exclusive offer via our tables below.
+Currently, the cheapest NBN 25 plan in our database comes from Flip.
+The Flip Unlimited Premium NBN 25 plan normally costs $59.90 per month, but is reduced to a $39 monthly fee for the first six months.
+This deal’s available to new customers as part of an exclusive offer via our tables below.
+Offer ends June 20.

 - Low promo pricing for six months